joneland/joneland.github.io/_drafts/gemfire-server.md

 }
 {% endhighlight %}

+### Clearing a Region
+As the region is essentially a map, clearing the region is performed by retrieving the region and calling clear.

+{% highlight java linenos %}
+public void clear(CacheRegion region) {
+	cache.getRegion(region.name()).clear();
+}
+{% endhighlight %}

-### Github
+### Wrapping Up
-A full version and test for this can be found at <a href="https://github.com/joneland/gemfire-sandbox" target="_blank">github.com/joneland/gemfire-sandbox</a>.
+An example of this cache server can be found at <a href="https://github.com/joneland/gemfire-sandbox" target="_blank">https://github.com/joneland/gemfire-sandbox</a>.

+The example includes a runner and exposes some of the cache methods via JMX.

+Hopefully this post demonstrates how simple it is to get a gemfire cache server up and running for test enrvironments.